uisual/freebies/README.md

 #### Can I sell products with your templates?

-Yes, you can sell apps, ebooks, extensions, etc. As long as you're not selling our templates.
+Yes, you can sell apps, ebooks, extensions, etc.

-#### Can I use your templates for client's project?

-No, sorry.

-#### Can I convert your templates to WordPress, React, etc?

-Sure, you can.
-As long as you're not republishing, redistributing, or reselling them.

 #### Do I need to credit you?